yzhao062/pyod/README.md

 ---
 ### Quick Start for Combining Outlier Scores from Various Base Detectors

-"examples/comb_example.py" is a quick demo for showing the API for combining multiple algorithms.
+"examples/comb_example.py" illustrates the APIs for combining multiple base detectors.
 Given we have *n* individual outlier detectors, each of them generates an individual score for all samples.
 The task is to combine the outputs from these detectors effectivelly.

-**Key Step: conducting Z-score normalization on raw scores before the combination.**
-Four combination mechanisms are shown in this demo:
+**Key Step: conducting Z-score normalization on raw scores before the combination.** Four combination mechanisms are shown in this demo:

 1. Mean: use the mean value of all scores as the final output.
 2. Max: use the max value of all scores as the final output.
 3. Average of Maximum (AOM): first randomly split n detectors in to p groups.
 For each group, use the maximum within the group as the group output.
 Use the average of all group outputs as the final output.